-Production Expenditure is expenditure incurred both inside and outside Australia for the purposes of making the film.
-This includes pre-production, production and post-production activities and any other activities that are necessary to bring a production to the stage where it is ready to be distributed, broadcast or exhibited to the general public.
+Production Expenditure is expenditure incurred by the applicant company both inside and outside Australia for the purposes of making the film.
+This includes pre-production, production and postproduction activities and any other activities that are necessary to bring a production to the stage where it is ready to be distributed, broadcast or exhibited to the general public.
 An applicant company may incur production expenditure in the income year for which an offset is sought or in earlier income years.